Blog

 One circuit or network is associated with generating emotional reactions that elicit behavior most likely to help the organism avoid undesirable circumstances (misery-fleeing), while the other is associated with behavior that seeks out desirable ones (reward-seeking).
 The precise way in which these circuits fire, with their respective neurotransmitter ratios and other chemical components, is ultimately what is responsible for producing a negative or positive emotional reaction.

-The higher cognitive compartments of the human brain allow us to experience more complex emotions than other lifeforms, such as guilt or awe, and modify them through self-reflection and reasoning.
-These areas are also linked to the primordial parts of the brain when experiencing emotion, allowing for primal emotional reactions to be generated purely from thought alone, as well as for thought to intervene with emotional reactivity.
-Ultimately, complex emotions appear to be modifications or extensions of the same set of primordial emotional reactions seen in other higher order animals.
+The higher cognitive compartments of the human brain allow us to experience more complex emotions than other animals, such as guilt or awe, and modify them through self-reflection and reasoning.
+These areas are also linked to the primordial parts of the brain when experiencing emotion, allowing primal emotional reactions to be generated purely from thought alone, as well as for thought to intervene with emotional reactivity.
+Ultimately, complex emotions appear to be modifications or extensions of the same set of primordial emotional reactions seen in other higher-order animals.

 Neuroplasticity & Neurogenesis

-As an animal learns throughout its life, it develops a memory that is deeply linked to emotional states of being[7].
+As an individual learns throughout their life, they develop memories that are deeply linked to emotional states of being.
 When an emotional reaction generates a successful or positive outcome, it tends to be reinforced, with there being a higher chance of the same reaction being produced to similar stimuli in the future.
 Neural circuits that are fired often become wired more strongly in the brain, with adaptations arising as required.
-This is foundational to all bodily learning and remembrance, whether conceptual, emotional, behavioral, physical or otherwise.
+This is foundational to all bodily learning and remembrance, whether conceptual, emotional, behavioral, physical, or otherwise.

 The circuits themselves are not firing all at once, all the time.
-Certain neurons have the ability to withdraw from a circuit and connect into another one as required.
+Certain neurons have the ability to withdraw from a circuit and connect into another one as needed.

-This ability of brain neurons to be plastic, flexible or adaptive in moving between neural firing patterns is known as neuroplasticity[8].
-Neuroplasticity also allows for the brain to efficiently house numerous neuronal circuits and also gives a little insight into how a sudden memory flashback or a mood swing works.
+This ability of brain neurons to be plastic, flexible, or adaptive in moving between neural firing patterns is known as neuroplasticity.
+Neuroplasticity also allows the brain to efficiently house numerous neuronal circuits and also gives a little insight into how a sudden memory flashback or a mood swing works.

 It would seem that the capacity for neurogenesis and neuroplasticity naturally affects the extent to which each person perceives and reacts to life situations at the emotional level.
-Neuroplasticity has been linked to emotional control as well and is thought to become better with practice.[10]
+Neuroplasticity has been linked to emotional control as well and is thought to improve with practice.

-Emotion is difficult to dissect as it is subjective, in spite of the physiological reactions that states of feeling produce.
-In order to study an emotion, a plausible definition has to first be generated and applied to each type.
+Emotions are difficult to understand as they are subjective, in spite of the physiological reactions they trigger.
+In order to study an emotion, first a plausible definition has to be generated and applied to each type.
 With this in mind, scientists can then look into the brain and body, puzzling over the many thousands of chemical and neurological associations they see when the subject is experiencing an emotional state.

-It’s not always easy for us to understand what emotion we are feeling or to predict what stimuli will produce an emotional state of being; which is why it has taken decades for this field to advance to where it is today.
+It is not always easy to understand the emotion we are feeling or to predict what stimuli will produce an emotional state of being, which is why it has taken decades for this field to advance to where it is today.

-The following attempts to summarize what is currently known about the neuroanatomy and chemistry of 5 basic states of emotion.
-It should be noted that this review is not exhaustive and much remains to be answered about the workings of emotion.
+The following attempts to summarize what is currently known about the neuroanatomy and chemistry of 5 basic states of emotions.
+It should be noted that this review is not exhaustive and much remains to be answered about the workings of emotions.

 What is happiness?
-This question never has and likely never will be answered with surety.
-It is very difficult to discern what makes a person happy as happiness is a rather subjective emotion.
+It is very difficult to discern what makes a person happy, as happiness is a rather subjective emotion.

-Biologically, the study of happiness was originally confused with the study of pleasure[12].
-It was soon realized that pleasure does not necessarily equate to happiness and that the neuro-circuitry responsible for motivation is a crucial second factor that contributes to overall happiness.
-Motivation begins to enter an abstract realm as it pertains to life’s meaning and purpose.[13]
+Initially, the study of happiness was confused with the study of pleasure.
+Subsequent research showed that pleasure does not necessarily equate to happiness and that the neuro-circuitry responsible for motivation is a crucial second factor that contributes to overall happiness.
+Motivation grows deeper when it connects to life’s meaning and purpose.

 Pleasure has also been neurologically distinguished from desire; however, desire also appears to be an important component in feeling happy.
 Studies reveal that those who maintain a balance between pleasure and desire are happier on average.
-Those who only seek pleasure for pleasure’s sake (e.g. addicts) are generally not very happy and those who constantly desire without ever reaching fulfilment also tend to suffer from unhappiness.
+People who pursue pleasure for its own sake (e.g., those with addiction) are generally not very happy, while those who continually strive without ever achieving fulfillment also tend to experience unhappiness.
 Desire relates to motivation, being augmented by one’s perception.
 Perception is likewise physically altered by one’s emotional state of being.

 Of course, this description still does not answer what happiness is for any individual person, as what could constitute any negative or positive stimulus for generating emotion is highly subjective and unique to the individual’s exposures.
 It merely offers a useful conceptual framework that allows for neuroscientists to study emotion in the context of brain function.